RAMINCNZ/webtrees-mitalteli-show-xref/README.md

 Description
 ------------
-This module adds a Sidebar to the Individual view that shows the XREF and UID (identification strings) for him/her, for all his/her families and the families childs.
+This module adds a sidebar to each individual's view that shows the XREF and UID (identification strings) for him/her, all of his/her families, and all family members.

 You can add a reference to other record within a text or note field writing something like "@&lt;XREF&gt;@" (where &lt;XREF&gt; should be substituted by an existent identification string).
 After webtrees versions 2.1.22 or 2.2.1 it's probable that will be implemented a way to include references using UID identification strings.